tu-caa-2025s-g4/replication-24-amir-upc_sentinel/findings/README.md

 ### `is-upc-upcsentinel`
 - **Description:** Prediction of UPC Sentinel for the UPC identification task.
 ### `is-proxy-upcsentinel`
-- **Description:** Prediction of UPC Sentinel for the proxy identification task, based on the USCHUNT replication package.
+- **Description:** Prediction of UPC Sentinel for the proxy identification task.
 ### `implementation-contracts`
-- **Description:** The complete list of implementation contract addresses collected as of data collection timestamp.
+- **Description:** The complete list of implementation contract addresses collected as of Sept.
+2022.

 # RQ2 & RQ3 Findings Sheet